Top 5 Pros and Cons of CrossFit Training

 Research showed HIPT, a Crossfit-based program to significantly improve VO2max, independently from body composition changes in both males and females, at all fitness levels.
 (5)

-Interval training, especially, and high aerobic intensities is shown to be way more effective than lower-intensity training at 70% HRmax or lactate threshold, even at the same total work (volume).
+Interval training, especially, and high aerobic intensities are shown to be way more effective than lower-intensity training at 70% HRmax or lactate threshold, even at the same total work (volume).
 (6)

 summary